 - past occupation

-If the person with dementia frequently walks around the ward, this may make staff anxious.
-If this is likely, explain that the person finds it comforting to walk around and that staff will need to accommodate this.
-It may help to point out that preventing the person from doing an activity they wish to do, such as walking, may make them feel threatened or angry.
 You could also emphasise the benefit of involving the person in suitable activities on or away from the ward.
-Activities may include chair-based exercises and some wards have day rooms where people can watch a film.
+Such activities may include chair-based exercises, and some wards have day rooms where people can watch a film while exercising.
 You may need to describe how much supervision would be required for this.

-- making sure clothes are discreetly labelled in case they are mislaid
+- making sure clothes are labelled in case they are mislaid

-- cleaning spectacles and checking on hearing aids
+- cleaning glasses and checking on hearing aids

 - checking the person's mouth for signs of soreness

-- thinking of enjoyable pastimes or items to occupy the person's time.
+- thinking of enjoyable pastimes or entertaining personal possessions to occupy the person's time.

 - Noise and bustle on the ward can add to the person's confusion and heighten their levels of anxiety or agitation - particularly at busy times, such as ward rounds or visiting hours.
 You could ask if there is a quiet room or day room that the person can visit to get away from the bustle.